 - Anyone who viewed a specific category on their site

-This strategy is intended to maintain visibility at a lower cost-per-click for a lower converting segment of our audience—while bidding anywhere from 1.5 to 3 times the amount on the audiences above.
+This bid strategy is intended to maintain visibility at a lower average CPC for a lower converting segment of our audience—while bidding anywhere from 1.5 to 3 times the amount on the audiences above.

 By bidding lower on the average person clicking on a product, Aviator Gear isn’t paying as much for their initial interest or when they might be comparing competitor sites.

-Instead, we set up their PLA campaign to bid higher on a user’s subsequent searches when they’re more likely to be ready to purchase.
+Instead, we set up their PLA Shopping campaign structure to bid higher on a user’s subsequent product search queries (when they’re more likely to be ready to purchase).

 2. We Built Category-Level Remarketing Lists to Target Users Based on the Products They Viewed

-We are able to confidently increase bids for this segment as the user has already shown interest in those products, thereby making them a low funnel target.
+We are able to confidently increase bids for this ad group as the user has already shown interest in those products, thereby making them a low funnel target.
+These product ads had a good click-through rate (CTR) because of that as well.

-3. We Made Frequent Bid Adjustments to Accommodate the Constantly Changing Search Landscape
+3. We Made Frequent Google Ad Bid Adjustments to Accommodate the Constantly Changing Search Landscape

 There is no set-it-and-forget-it strategy when it comes to PPC.

 As we collect more data, it’s always important to adjust our strategy based on the results we’re generating for clients.
-There is an ongoing optimization element to this where we regularly adjust product level bids, as well as audience list bids as performance shifts so that we can maximize CPA and ROAS.
+There is an ongoing Google Adwords optimization element to this where we regularly adjust product level bids, as well as audience list bids as campaign performance shifts so that we can maximize CPA and reach or exceed a target ROAS.

-While this overall strategy is working great at the moment, we have to remember remarketing lists for search ad (RSLA) bidding strategies weren’t always around, which means we also have to keep our eyes open for the next “latest and greatest” PPC strategy to hit the market.
+While this overall strategy is working great to reduce ad spend and improve conversion rates at the moment, we have to remember remarketing lists for search ad (RSLA) bidding strategies weren’t always around, which means we also have to keep our eyes open for the next “latest and greatest” Google PPC strategy to hit the paid search market.